-Google Slides are a great option when you want to get creative.
-If you’re not familiar with Google Slides, they work just like Powerpoint, but are all online, so you can easily share it with your class.
+Google Slides are a great option for choice board examples when you want to get creative.
+If you're not familiar with Google Slides, they work just like Powerpoint, but are all online, so you can easily share it with your class.
 Google Slides allow complete freedom to get creative with your theme and add your own backgrounds, images, and add links to anywhere.

 Virtual Makerspace Choice Board